 Crawl budget waste is a significant issue.
 Instead of valuable and profitable pages, Googlebot often crawls irrelevant and outdated pages.

-Go to the ‘Impact’ section to evaluate the Crawl Ratio and missed pages:
+Go to the ‘Impact HUB’ section to evaluate the Crawl Ratio and missed pages:

-Orphaned pages are the pages that have no inlinks pointing to them.
-They can be irrelevant, for example, inherent to previous site structures.
-Also, these pages can be valuable and profitable.
+Orphaned pages are the pages that have no internal links pointing to them.
+They can be irrelevant, for example, inherent to previous site structures because search engines can’t reliably crawl them and users can’t easily find them.
+Also, these pages can have great potential, but it’s not visible due to low internal linking.

 First and foremost, exclude irrelevant orphaned pages from crawling and indexation: